Scottish Government £130 Low Income Pandemic Payment

 - Certain other households who have no Council Tax liability.

-Those who pay Council Tax by Direct Debit will receive the payment into the bank, building society or credit union account from which they pay Council Tax by 30th July.
+Those who received a letter dated 1st September 2021 and pay Council Tax by Direct Debit will receive the payment into the bank, building society or credit union account from which they pay Council Tax by 30th September.

 Email enquiries to firstname.lastname@example.org